awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/Cooldown.md

 Amazon EC2 Auto Scaling supports cooldown periods when using simple scaling policies, but not when using other scaling policies\.
 After the Auto Scaling group dynamically scales using a simple scaling policy, it waits for the cooldown period to complete before resuming scaling activities\.
 You can use the default cooldown period associated with your Auto Scaling group, or you can override the default by specifying a cooldown period for your policy\.
 For more information about simple scaling, see [Simple and Step Scaling Policies for Amazon EC2 Auto Scaling](as-scaling-simple-step.md)\.

 When you manually scale your Auto Scaling group, the default is not to wait for the cooldown period, but you can override the default and honor the cooldown period\.
 If an instance becomes unhealthy, the Auto Scaling group does not wait for the cooldown period to complete before replacing the unhealthy instance\.
-For more information about manual scaling, see [Manual Scaling](as-manual-scaling.md)\.
+For more information about manual scaling, see [Manual Scaling for Amazon EC2 Auto Scaling](as-manual-scaling.md)\.

 Amazon EC2 Auto Scaling supports both default cooldown periods and scaling\-specific cooldown periods\.